ni/NI-ELVIS-III-C-Examples/README.md

 11. Enter the user ID and the password of the NI ELVIS III.
 Click **OK**.

->NOTE : Leave the **Password** textbox blank if you have not set one.
+>NOTE: Leave the **Password** textbox blank if you have not set one.
 There is no password by default.

 12. The **Info** dialog box shows.
 Click **OK**.
 You have successfully connected to the NI ELVIS III.